austinmarshb/practice_projects/README.md

-These are exercises from the Full Stack Developer course on Codecademy, the CS50x course on edX, and some Udemy courses on HTML/CSS/JavaScript.
+This is a repository full of exercises and general practice from places like:

+- Courses on Codecademy
+- CS50x course on edX
+- Udemy courses on HTML/CSS/JavaScript
+- Some random challenges from communities like Reddit and tutorials from YouTube

+Planning on posting MERN related code in the future.